 Paul shares a passion for sports and the law.
 Primarily baseball, but since Major League Baseball is on the path of enjoying more than twenty years of labor peace and has fortunately, for the most part, remained out of the courtroom, Paul turned his attention to the current litigation battle heating up in football regarding concussions.

-When Paul is not busy studying and practicing law, you can find him cheering on his beloved St. Louis Cardinals or mountain biking and cycling.
+When Paul is not busy practicing law, you can find him cheering on his beloved St. Louis Cardinals or mountain biking and cycling.

 Follow him on Twitter @PaulD_Anderson and feel free to email him with any questions at PaulD_Anderson@me.com.
 He is available for radio and TV appearances, as well as lecturing and consulting services.